 Can you pay bills and write checks with your money market account?

 Some money market accounts, but not all, provide the ability to write checks and pay bills directly from the account.
 These accounts may even come with a debit card.
-But there's a limit to the number of transactions you can make.
+But there's a limit to the number of certain transactions you can make.
 Money market accounts only allow for up to six types of withdrawals or transfers per statement cycle.

 If check writing is a feature you want in a money market account, confirm with the institution before opening an account that their product offers that capability.